moisedestin/finaljava/README.md

 Then, below, provide the peer port you desire to request on, for the action file ? bye ? .
 Please provide the filename

-For the action file, please look into the console to view when a peer answer to you, I didn't find a right way to update the gui from another class.
+For the action file, bye, please look into the console to view when a peer answer to you, I didn't find a right way to update the gui from another class.